EpicIvo/apidashboard/README.md

-# Burst Website 2017
+# Burst Visual Testing Module Dashboard
-All info can be found at http://wiki.burstnet.nl/wiki/Burst_website
+Dashboard can be found at http://vtm.burstnet.nl.